 Every great dining city needs at least one classic steakhouse, and Char has that base covered for Jackson.
 The stylish decor fits nicely with its menu of old school classic cuts such as a filet with maître d’ butter or a massive cowboy ribeye which can be prepared with quintessential steakhouse variations like Oscar-style, au poivre or topped with béarnaise sauce.
 The kitchen also offers seafood dishes ranging from redfish to scallops to a perfectly seared slice of ahi tuna.
 Delicious home-style vegetable dishes are appropriately sized for sharing with the table.

-For generations, the Crechale family has operated one of Jackson’s go-to spots for steak and seafood, and the current family members have been intelligent enough not to mess with a good thing.
+For generations, the Crechale family has operated one of the go-to Jackson restaurants for steak and seafood, and the current family members have been intelligent enough not to mess with a good thing.
 The jukebox still plays hits from years gone by, the broiled flounder is still deboned with a flourish tableside, and the onion rings are still impossible to stop eating until the basket is empty.
 All entrees include a crisp garden salad with Crechale’s iconic Greek-inspired Comeback dressing plus rolls and a huge potato, so you shouldn’t leave hungry.

 The main design elements at this hole-in-the-wall burger joint are the hundreds of bumper stickers plastered on the walls by fans from all over the country.
 They flock to this nondescript cinderblock building on the edge of Midtown for bargain specialty burgers, the daily plate lunch specials and for a slice of CS’s extraordinary peanut butter pie.